 We leave for Japan in 5 days and I thought I would walk you through our trip planning process, our itinerary and what we are excited about.
 We have wanted to visit Japan for a long time, but were always turned off by the high costs.
 However, since we will be flying from Canada back to Australia, we decided to add a little holiday in Japan to our return journey.
 This might be our only trip to Japan so we want to make sure it is a good one!
 Although in the many blogs I have read as research, every one seems to fall in love with Japan and its people, so perhaps this will just be one of many trips.

-We booked our flights in March, 5 months ago as part of our flights back to Canada.
-I booked with Expedia and this was a perfect example of why I like Expedia so much.
+Back in March when I was trying to figure out how to get to Japan, I booked with Expedia and this was a perfect example of why I like Expedia so much.
 I accidentally booked an Air Canada Rouge (budget airline) flight from Toronto to Tokyo.
 We have flown Rouge before and it is fine for short flights, but I really didn’t want a 13 hours flight on Rouge with no food or entertainment.
 Especially since I could book a full Air Canada flight for the same price.
 I called up Expedia and explained the situation and they said they would issue a refund right away and I could book the flight I wanted.
 THAT is service and that is why I try to book directly with the airline or with Expedia.

 I somehow forgot to book our seats for our flight from Toronto to Japan, and now the seat map is super full.
 I don’t fancy us all sitting separately so calling Air Canada will be first on my to do list for tomorrow.
 Hopefully they can sort it out – fingers crossed!